Denali State Park: Attractions

-The Denali State Park wilderness draws many different types of visitors for many different reasons.
-It gives many opportunities to explore for backpackers, campers, canoers, families, fishermen, kayakers, rock climbers, and just people driving through.

-Denali is one of the main attractions, and there are easy-to-reach lookout points for visitors driving through.
-Sometimes, though, it is hard to view the peak due to clouds and other weather issues.
-Denali, however, is not the only peak one can view, and its surrounding range is not the only place for exploration.
-The Talkeetna Mountains to the east also offer different levels of climbing and backpacking experiences.
+The Denali State Park wilderness is a popular destination for backpacking, camping, canoeing, fishing, kayaking, rock climbing, and sightseeing.
+Mount Denali is one of the main attractions, and there are easy-to-reach lookout points for visitors driving through, though it can sometimes be hard to view the peak due to clouds and other weather issues.
+Other peaks accessible from the park include the Talkeetna Mountains to the east, which offer different levels of climbing and backpacking experiences.
 Divided by a large valley, there are many different views of Alaska looking in either direction.

 The tundra on the surrounding plateau of the ranges and in the park offer a unique environment for plants and animals.
 This terrain also offers many small lakes which are easy to hike to and visit.
-Following regularly used trails will allow visitors to view many of the park's natural beauties during their trip.

 Rivers in the area allow for clearwater canoeing and rapids for various levels of canoers and kayakers.
 This area is also known for its salmon fishing during the season.

-Since the environment is still very rugged and uninhabited it is left virtually wild, and using proper camping and environmental practices keeps the park clean for the next visitor to see it as wild as it should be.
+Since the environment is still very rugged and uninhabited it is left virtually wild.

-Different seasons strike the area.
 During summer, there are almost 21 hours of constant daylight every day, with the sun barely dropping behind the horizon.
-The summer temperature is in the 80s and lower, making for nice conditions to view many attractions.
-During winter, the sun stays hidden most of the day and can get down to -40 degrees Fahrenheit, with snow covering most of the land.
+The temperature stays at or below 80 degrees Fahrenheit during the summer but can drop to -40 degrees Fahrenheit in the winter, with snow covering most of the land.
 During all of the seasons, the surrounding glaciers in the area can be visited, and their distinct runoff paths can be seen.